 Fear of the Forest is a unique project combining folk, classical, medieval and Middle Eastern influences with intriguing lyrical content.
-Fronted by Kate Arnold on vocals, hammered dulcimer and violin, the band’s sound has been described as ‘punk baroque’ and combines a strong percussive element (two Iranian dafs/frame drums!) with unusual time signatures and modal elements.
+Fronted by Kate Arnold on vocals, hammered dulcimer and violin, the band’s sound has been described as ‘punk baroque’ and combines a strong percussive element (two Iranian dafs/frame drums) with unusual time signatures and modal features.
 Kate has recently worked with Lisa Knapp (winner of a BBC Radio 2 Folk Award in 2014), Doudou Cissoko's Ancient Strings and Fabulous Things, and Greek ensemble Daemonia Nymphe, and was previously a member of antifolk bands Sergeant Buzfuz and Paul Hawkins and the Awkward Silences.

 Jon Clayton (Something Beginning With L, Chris T-T and the Hoodrats, Mystery Fax Machine Orchestra) - cello, bass, engineering

 Chris Silvey - percussion

 The Mysterious Mark Stefanicki on hurdy gurdy